 Two weeks ago I decided to upgrade my MacBook to Snow Leopard.
 I must admit that I'm really late with this update :-) Normally I'm an early adopter who is pressing the update button while it is hot, but this time I was a little more careful.

-First of all I'm using my MacBook productive for my software development projects.
-So I had to be sure that I'm still be able to do my work after the update.
+First of all, I'm using my MacBook productive for my software development projects.
+So I had to be sure that I'm still able to do my work after the update.
 After reading several forums and the list of incompatible software I was surprised how many software had problems with the new OS!
-A main show stopper was also that my Line6 sound hardware was not supported and switching to windows just to play guitar wasn't an option for me.
+The main show stopper was also that my Line6 sound hardware was not supported and switching to windows just to play guitar wasn't an option for me.

 Then after 3 months I finally had the time and confidence to do the upgrade.
 Just before the upgrade I've gone to the list of all my hardware and software and checked if there is a new version available and if is necessary to update (AppFresh is really helpful for that!).
-After that I did the mandatory Time Machine backup and I was read to go.
-The installation of Snow Leopard went very smoothly, after inserting the DVD and clicking "Install Max OS X" the upgrade process started and was finished in about 1 hour.
-After that the system rebooted and voila.... my MacBook was running with the latest Apple OS.
+After that, I did the mandatory Time Machine backup and I was ready to go.
+The installation of Snow Leopard went very smoothly, after inserting the DVD and clicking "Install Mac OS X" the upgrade process started and was finished in about 1 hour.
+After that, the system rebooted and voila.... my MacBook was running with the latest Apple OS.

 - The new Expose and Dock Expose is really nice

 - QuickTime X looks nice but the interface takes a while to get used to it